 This is a ranking of colleges and universities based solely on the popularity of their Horticulture program.
 Read the methodology here.

 University of Rhode Island is a good decision for students pursuing a Horticulture degree.
 Graduates from the Horticulture major at University of Rhode Island get 3.6% more than the typical college graduate in this field.
-The specific location of Kingston, Rhode Island, is wonderful for learners who favor a quieter, suburban region.
+This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.

 Any student who is interested in Horticulture needs to take a look at University of New Hampshire - Main Campus.
-Positioned in Durham, New Hampshire, supplies a secure, suburban atmosphere for learners.
+The location of Durham, New Hampshire, is wonderful for learners who prefer a quiet, suburban region.

 Due to the diverse population at U of NH, you should have numerous opportunities to interact with students from all cultures.
 This school's default rate of 2.2% is far below the average of 7.0%.
 Check out some school videos to explore what's happening on campus.